paul-grozav/aleph/README.md

 ## Project status
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

+---

+1. create and setup the chroot environment for the core distribution
+2. package it into an .iso file
+3. or create the custom init_ram_disk to load the aleph core distibution over iPXE